 Dimensions (hwd) 9 x 43 x 31cm

-Spotify subscribers can also use Spotify Connect to send their music to the CXN directly from the app, while Tidal subscribers can search the streaming service’s database directly from the streamer, once you’ve logged into your account using the Cambridge Connect app.
-The app, available on iOS and Android, can also be used to control playback.
+Spotify subscribers can also use Spotify Connect to send their music to the CXN directly from the app, while Tidal subscribers can similarly benefit from Tidal Connect support.
+The Cambridge Connect app, available on iOS and Android, can also be used to control playback (as can the Roon platform) and is a gateway to services like Qobuz.
+And as of 2022, Deezer support has also been added to its list of features.

 The only other change to the CXN (V2) is a faster processor to handle the Chromecast functionality.
 Cambridge Audio claims the CXN will operate faster, and with the two streamers side by side, the newer one boots up faster and gets to our music notably quicker than the original.